puredrinkology/website/content/recipes/masala-chai/index.md

   milk gently with the tea and spices to avoid scorching.
 Adjust the sweetness to taste.
 Strain the chai well before serving,  no one likes a mouthful of cloves!
 Enjoy! '
 base_spirit: null
-category: cafe
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'Masala Chai, while not a traditional cocktail, is a spiced beverage from India.
 It falls into the Hot Beverage family, often enjoyed as a comforting drink, similar to hot toddies or spiced cider.
 Its origins trace back centuries to Ayurvedic medicine, where its warming spices were used for their health benefits. '
-family: ''
+family: 'tea'
 flavor_description: 'Masala Chai is a warming, complex cocktail.
 The tea base provides a gentle bitterness balanced by the sweetness of sugar and milk.
 The spices - ginger, cardamom, cloves, cinnamon, and black pepper - create a layered, aromatic profile, with hints of spice, warmth, and citrus.
 It''s a comforting and invigorating drink, with a lingering warmth on the palate. '
-fullname: The Masala Chai Cafe
+fullname: The Masala Chai
 glass: Coffee Mug
 has_alcohol: false
 ingredients: